 Q: How do I check in on my application once I submit?

 A: When you submit your application, you will be assigned an application number.
 Please have this number ready if you would like to discuss your application.
 Only officers on the application will be able to discuss specifics regarding the project with the Planning Division.
 We aim to give you comments regarding your submittal within 30.
 If an applicant resubmits application materials due to the department’s corrections, the 30-day period may begin again.
 All new cannabis applications must be submitted with a full set of professionally drawn plans.

 Q: What cannabis uses can I apply for?

 A: Adelanto accepts applications for both Medicinal and Adult-Use cannabis, permit fees are separate for each.
 Adelanto accepts applications for Cannabis Cultivation, Manufacturing (volatile or non-volatile), Distribution/Transportation, Nurseries, and Testing.
-The City does not accept applications for Dispensaries or Non-Storefront Retail facilities at this time.
+The city does not accept applications for Dispensary facilities at this time.
 Previously permitted Medicinal Dispensary operators may apply for Adult-Use Dispensary approval.

 Q: Can I start my operation in temporary containers?